Brumation: Bearded Dragon Sleepy Time

 You can reduce the light and heat gradually during the brumation process.
 They’ll likely be spending more time in the cooler end and potentially in their cave so they won’t need as much light and heat.
-Try to keep the cool end at around the 25 degree celsius mark though, don’t make it too cold for them as they are after all from the warmer areas of Australia.
+The ideal bearded dragon brumation temperature is around 25 Celsius at the cool end, but don’t make it too cold for them as they are after all from the warmer areas of Australia.
 Even during the winter most of their natural habitat won’t get too cold.
-We switched our tank lights off about an hour earlier in the winter during brumation time.
+We switch our tank lights off about an hour earlier in the winter during brumation time.

 A good rule of thumb is to disturb them as little as possible during brumation.
 Keep your eye on them but be guided by them as to how much food they want, how much basking they might want (which may be none).
 Check on them daily but without disturbing them too much, and if it helps you to keep your mind at rest you can weigh them now and then to make sure they’re not losing weight.
 They may lose a little bit of weight, but it shouldn’t be much.